Skip to main content

 Did your spouse earn more and spend more time in the workforce than you did?
 Taking this survivor’s benefit may be a good financial decision.
 It can lead to a higher payout than would be possible through your own benefits.

-However, age, past income, and many other factors come into play with this decision.
+Age, past income, and many other factors come into play with this decision.
 Working with a knowledgeable retirement planner can help you make the best decision based on your individual circumstances.
+In situations where there is no single “correct” or “right” decision, an advisor can make your options clearer.

 More Retirement Planning Tips for Women